jnaulty/metermaid-monitor/README.md

 # metermaid-monitor
+I don't like cars.
+I like oppressive regimes even less.
-Avoidance, Awareness, and Prevention.
-Tensorflow, PiCamera, and Metermaids.
-A Citizen's lovestory.
+Avoidance, Awareness, and Prevention Using Tensorflow, PiCamera, and Metermaids.

-The purpose of this project was to provide a cheap alternative to worry about parking.
-People who park in residential areas, especially in `2 hour` limited parking will know the desire to park for as long as available.
+The purpose of this project was to provide a lazy way to avoid parking tickets.
+People (like me) who park in residential areas, especially in `2 hour` limited parking know the desire to park for as long as possible without having to move every two hours.
 Normally what ruins that availability is the dreadful driveby of a metermaid [`Interceptor`](https://www.google.com/search?q=images+interceptor+metermaid&safe=off&espv=2&biw=1321&bih=659&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjjob2Ap4fPAhVfVWMKHaieC-YQ_AUIBigB).
 With this set of tools, one can park their car, knowing that a notification will arrive via text message notifying them of a passing metermaid.
 This _should_ mark their 'official' 2 hour parking time limit.
 As the metermaid should only be able to assume the car had just parked there.

 We combined Tensorflow image classification with a raspberry pi motion detection and speed measuring program.